Can supervise: YES

-Sheppard-Law, S, Ritz-Shala, D, Brogan, F, Cruickshank, M & Kornman, K 2019, 'Exploring Australian Parents' Knowledge and Awareness of Paediatric Inpatient Falls: A Qualitative Study', Journal for Specialists in Pediatric Nursing, vol. 24, no. 4.View/Download from: UTS OPUS or Publisher's site
+Sheppard-Law, S, Ritz-Shala, D, Brogan, F, Cruickshank, M & Kornman, K 2019, 'Exploring Australian Parents’ Knowledge and Awareness of Pediatric Inpatient Falls: A Qualitative Study', Journal for Specialists in Pediatric Nursing, vol. 24, no. 4.View/Download from: UTS OPUS or Publisher's site

 Purpose: While there has been extensive published research into adult inpatient falls, less is known about pediatric falls in Australia.
 Falls pose a safety risk to pediatric patients potentially causing harm, increased length of stay, and death.
 Parents play a central role in reducing falls-related incidents given that, as parents, they provide care and/or oversee care delivered to their child at the bedside.
 Developing a better understanding of what parents and carers know about falls and associated risks, particularly those hospital-naïve, is central to developing family centered strategies and targeted education to meet the needs of parents.
 Our study aimed to explore Australian parents’ knowledge and awareness of pediatric inpatient falls.